sfarhi90/zero_day/README.md

+# Vagrant - or - how to code in your local computer

+## Learning Objectives

+At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

+* What is a virtual machine

+* What is Vagrant

+* Who wrote Vagrant

+* What is Ubuntu

+* What does “Ubuntu” mean

+* How to use VMs with Vagrant
-#Vagrant - or - how to code in your local computer
+# Vagrant - or - how to code in your local computer

-##Learning Objectives
+## Learning Objectives

 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: